-The following information was considered in classifying stock structure based on the Dizon et al. (1992) phylogeographic approach: 1) Distributional data: no apparent discontinuities based on whale marking data; 2) Population response data: unknown; 3) Phenotypic data: unknown; and 4) Genotypic data: genetic studies indicate the possibility of a "somewhat" discrete U.S. coastal stock (Mesnick et al. 2011).
+The following information was considered in classifying stock structure based on the Dizon et al. (1992) phylogeographic approach: 1) Distributional data: no apparent discontinuities based on Discovery tag data; 2) Population response data: unknown; 3) Phenotypic data: unknown; and 4) Genotypic data: genetic studies indicate the possibility of a "somewhat" discrete U.S. coastal stock (Mesnick et al. 2011).
 For management purposes, the IWC recognizes two management units of sperm whales in the North Pacific (eastern and western).
 However, the IWC has not reviewed its sperm whale stock boundaries in recent years (Donovan 1991).
 For management purposes, three stocks of sperm whales are currently recognized in U.S. waters: 1) Alaska (North Pacific stock); 2) California/Washington/Oregon; and 3) Hawaii.
-Information from Mizroch and Rice (2013) suggests that this structure should be reviewed and updated to reflect current data.
-The California/Oregon/Washington and Hawaii sperm whale stocks are reported separately in the Stock Assessment Reports for the U.S. Pacific Region.
+Mizroch and Rice (2013) suggest that this should be reviewed and updated to reflect additional data, but there is insufficient information to propose a reasonable alternative structure.
+The California/Oregon/Washington and Hawaii sperm whale stocks are reported in the Stock Assessment Reports for the U.S. Pacific Region.